Suddhasvatta007/An-AI-Driven-Decision-System-for-Value-Aware-Regression-Testing/README.md

 This repository contains the code and datasets for a research project comparing five different algorithms for the constrained test case selection problem: a baseline Binary Constrained Particle Swarm Optimization (BCPSO), a Non-Dominated Genetic Algorithm - II (NSGA-II), and a purely Random Selector (RAND).

-The project is structured to allow for the generation of synthetic datasets and the subsequent analysis of these datasets by each algorithm.

----

 ## Current Repository Structure

 ```